ADVERTISEMENT

 APhA Executive Postgraduate Training Program

-The APhA Executive Postgraduate Training Program includes seven residency positions and one fellowship position.
+The APhA Executive Postgraduate Training Program consists of five fellowship positions.
 The program is designed to challenge motivated individuals who have ambitions to contribute towards advancement of the pharmacy profession.
-The residents and fellow work on high impact projects, representing APhA's members and developing their leadership skills alongside many pharmacy leaders during their one-year term with the association.
+The fellows work on high impact projects, representing APhA's members and developing their leadership skills alongside many pharmacy leaders during their 1-year term with the association.
+Applications are currently being accepted for a fellowship in the APhA Education Department.

 This rigorous experience provides the opportunity to meet, interact with, and learn from well-respected and highly regarded professionals who are passionate about bold and transformational progress for the profession.
 Aspiring pharmacy leaders are encouraged to apply if they are motivated to implement innovative ideas, have a will to inspire change, and a desire to collaborate with members to advance the profession.